 Snap a chaulk line at that height and start your first row.

-Start at 1 side of the surface first, not in the middle.
-(I started in the middle and then needed to cut boards to fit on each side that met the inside corners of the room.
-If I had started on 1 side or the other, I would have only needed to cut 1 board to fit).
+Tip: Start at one side (left or right) of the wall/surface first, not in the middle.
+I started in the middle and then needed to cut boards to fit on each side that met the inside corners of the room.
+If I had started on 1 side or the other, I would have only needed to cut 1 board to fit.

 Peel off the protective paper from the double sided tape.